Bolivia: Environmental policy

 A Ministry of Environment and Water was created in 2006 after the election of Evo Morales, who reversed the privatization of the water distribution sector in the 1990s by President Gonzalo Sánchez de Lozada.
 The new Constitution, approved by referendum in 2009, makes access to water a fundamental right.
-In July 2010, at the initiative of Bolivia, the United Nations passed a resolution recognizing as "fundamental" the "right to safe and clean drinking water.
+In July 2010, at the initiative of Bolivia, the United Nations passed a resolution recognizing as "fundamental" the "right to safe and clean drinking water".

-Bolivia has gained global attention for its 'Law of the Rights of Mother Earth', which accords nature the same rights as humans.

-Scientists began alerting the Bolivian government to the problem of melting glaciers in the 1990s, but it was not until 2012 that the authorities responded with real protection policies.
-A Project for Adaptation to the Impact of Accelerated Glacier Recession in the Tropical Andes (PRAA) was then set up, with the mission to "strengthen the monitoring network" and "generate information useful for decision-making."
-The glaciers have since been monitored by cameras, probes, drones and satellite.
-Authorities have also developed programs to educate the population about the consequences of global warming to push back on certain harmful agricultural practices.

-In February 2017, the government mobilized $200 million to combat drought and global warming.
+In 2013, the Law of the Rights of Mother Earth was passed, which accords nature the same rights as humans.
+The law defines Mother Earth as "a collective subject of public interest," declaring both Mother Earth and life-systems (which combine human communities and ecosystems) as titleholders of inherent rights specified in the law.
+The short law proclaims the creation of the Defensoría de la Madre Tierra a counterpart to the human rights ombudsman office known as the Defensoría del Pueblo, but leaves its structuring and creation to future legislation.

 Government and politics

 Bolivia has been governed by democratically elected governments since 1982; prior to that, it was governed by various dictatorships.
-Presidents Hernán Siles Zuazo (1982–85) and Víctor Paz Estenssoro (1985–89) began a tradition of ceding power peacefully which has continued, although three presidents have stepped down in the face of extraordinary circumstances: Gonzalo Sánchez de Lozada in 2003, Carlos Mesa in 2005, and Evo Morales in 2019.
+Presidents Hernán Siles Zuazo (1982–1985) and Víctor Paz Estenssoro (1985–1989) began a tradition of ceding power peacefully which has continued, although three presidents have stepped down in the face of extraordinary circumstances: Gonzalo Sánchez de Lozada in 2003, Carlos Mesa in 2005, and Evo Morales in 2019.

 Bolivia's multiparty democracy has seen a wide variety of parties in the presidency and parliament, although the Revolutionary Nationalist Movement, Nationalist Democratic Action, and the Revolutionary Left Movement predominated from 1985 to 2005.
 On 11 November 2019, all senior governmental positions were vacated following the resignation of Evo Morales and his government.
 On 13 November 2019, Jeanine Áñez, a former senator representing Beni, declared herself acting President of Bolivia.
-Luis Arce was elected on 23 October 2020; he took office as president on 8 November 2020.
+Luis Arce was president from 2020 to 2025.
+Rodrigo Paz Pereira was elected on 19 October 2025; he took office as president on 8 November 2025.

 The constitution, drafted in 2006–07 and approved in 2009, provides for balanced executive, legislative, judicial, and electoral powers, as well as several levels of autonomy.
 The traditionally strong executive branch tends to overshadow the Congress, whose role is generally limited to debating and approving legislation initiated by the executive.
 The judiciary, consisting of the Supreme Court and departmental and lower courts, has long been riddled with corruption and inefficiency.
 Through revisions to the constitution in 1994, and subsequent laws, the government has initiated potentially far-reaching reforms in the judicial system as well as increasing decentralizing powers to departments, municipalities, and indigenous territories.